Aviation Security Slutions: Meeting ICAO & IATA Compliance with Tamper Evidence

 • Train Security Teams: Conduct regular training sessions to ensure staff can detect and handle tampering attempts.
 Reinforce training with hands-on exercises and updates on evolving security threats.

 • Conduct Routine Audits: Perform frequent security checks to ensure all tamper-evident measures remain effective.
 Establish a schedule for inspecting security seals, reviewing tracking records, and testing the durability of tamper-evident materials.
-Regular audits help identify weaknesses in the system and improve overall flight security.

 By following these steps, airlines can strengthen flight security and prevent unauthorized access to critical aircraft components, ultimately enhancing passenger safety and security.